Some links in this post may be affiliate links

 All parts of Begonia maculata (Polka Dot Begonia) and especially the roots are considered toxic to pets as outlined by ASPCA.
 If ingested it may cause burning in the mouth and throat, vomiting, diarrhea and abdominal pains.

-Begonia maculata (Polka Dot Begonia) blossoms in bright, indirect light, average warmth, average humidity and consistently moist, fertile, well-drained soil coupled with weekly feeding during the growing season.
+Begonia maculata (Polka Dot Begonia) flourishes in bright, indirect light (filtered light), moderate warmth of 18-260C, average humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soil coupled with weekly feeding during the growing season.

 Begonia maculata grows best in bright, indirect light away from direct sunlight as it can scorch the leaves.

-Water Begonia maculata thoroughly during the growing season and allow the top 1-2 in. of soil to dry out between waterings to keep the soil consistently moist.
+Water Begonia maculata thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.

 Reduce watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot and loss of the plant.

-The best temperature for growing Begonia maculata indoors is an average warmth with a minimum 150C.
-Lower temperatures will affect the growth of the plant.
+The best temperature for growing Begonia maculata indoors is an average warmth of 18-260C with a minimum 150C.
+Lower temperatures will result in reduced growth, leaf drop and eventual death of the plant.

-Keep Polka Dot Begonia away from cold draughts to prevent sudden drops in temperature as they can cause leaf drop, flowerbud drop and reduced growth.
+Keep Polka Dot Begonia away from cold drafts to prevent sudden drops in temperature as they may cause leaf drop, flowerbud drop and reduced growth.

 Begonia maculata has no need for high humidity.
-Average room humidity is adequate for this plant.
+Average room humidity of 50-55% is adequate for this plant.

 Feed Begonia maculata with a balanced, liquid fertilizer every week during the growing period to promote a healthy growth.